-- i.
+i.
 Title VI of the Civil Rights Act of 1964 (42 U.S.C.
-2000d et seq.); - ii.
+2000d et seq.);

+ii.
 Title IX of the Education Amendments of 1972 (20 U.S.C.
-1681 et seq.); - iii.
+1681 et seq.);

+iii.
 Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+794);

-794); - iv.
+iv.
 Age Discrimination Act of 1975 (42 U.S.C.
-6101 et seq.); - v.
+6101 et seq.);

+v.
 Title II and Title III of the Americans with Disabilities Act (ADA) of 1990 as amended by the ADA Amendment Act of 2008 (42 U.S.C.
+12131-12189);

-12131-12189); - vi.
+vi.
 Executive Order 13166, "Improving Access to Services for Persons with Limited English Proficiency."
+(August 11, 2000);

+vii.
+All provisions required by the implementing regulations of the Department of Agriculture (USDA) (7 CFR Part 15 et seq.);

+viii.
+Department of Justice Enforcement Guidelines (28 CFR Parts 35, 42, and 50.3);

+ix.
+Civil Rights Compliance and Enforcement - Nutrition Programs and Activities, "FNS Instruction 113-1 Section X and Appendix B(D)(1)";

-(August 11, 2000); - vii.
-All provisions required by the implementing regulations of the Department of Agriculture (USDA) (7 CFR Part 15 et seq.); - viii.
-Department of Justice Enforcement Guidelines (28 CFR Parts 35, 42, and 50.3); - ix.
-Food and Nutrition Service (FNS) directives and guidelines to the effect that, no person shall, on the grounds of race, color, national origin, sex, age, or disability, be excluded from participation in, be denied the benefits of, or otherwise be subject to discrimination under any program or activity for which the Program applicant receives Federal financial assistance from USDA; and hereby gives assurance that it will immediately take measures necessary to effectuate this Agreement; - x.
+x.
+Food and Nutrition Service (FNS) directives and guidelines to the effect that, no person shall, on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity, be excluded from participation in, be denied the benefits of, or otherwise be subject to discrimination under any program or activity for which the Program applicant receives Federal financial assistance from USDA; and hereby gives assurance that it will immediately take measures necessary to effectuate this Agreement;

+xi.
 The USDA non-discrimination statement that in accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).